ArthurGareginyan/syntax-highlighter-for-wp-editor/readme.txt

 == Screenshots ==

 1. Plugin settings page.
-2. Default WP Plugin Editor.
+2. Default WordPress Plugin Editor.
 3. Plugin Editor that provided by this plugin (color theme: ambiance).
 4. Plugin Editor that provided by this plugin (color theme: default).
 5. Theme Editor that provided by this plugin (color theme: ambiance).